topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ```
 $ python3 dot_matrix_test.py
 ```
-This script initializes the SPI-connected MAX7219 dot matrix display and prompts the user to input a value.
+This script initializes the SPI-connected MAX7219 dot matrix display and prompts you to input a value.
 Depending on the input, a specific pattern is shown on the 8x8 LED matrix.

 When the script runs, you will see:
 ```